 Would you like to become a court reporter?

 A captioner?
 Be a CART provider?

-It all starts with your steno theory.
+It all starts with your court reporting theory.

 Steno theory, also known as court reporting theory, is the language of court reporting.
 It is the first and by far the most important course in any court reporting training program.
 It is in theory class you learn how to write machine shorthand.

-In today’s court reporting and captioning world, computers with translation software instantaneously read machine shorthand and display the translation for all to see, so it is vital that reporters learn a “realtime” theory.
+In today’s court reporting and captioning world, computers with translation software instantaneously read machine shorthand and display the translation for all to see, so it is vital that reporters learn a “realtime” court reporting theory.
 StarTran was approved as a realtime theory by the National Court Reporters Association in the early 2000’s, and though NCRA no longer approves theories, StarTran Realtime Theory has only been updated, streamlined, and improved with the times.

 From StenoLife, Tiffany De Bruin shares what court reporting is all about!